 Pain scales are supposed to be a quick, straightforward gauge of pain intensity.
 But they yield information with no objective meaning; ratings are influenced by various factors, including how sensitive patients are to pain and how likely they are to catastrophize or minimize their suffering.
 And by reducing a complex internal experience to a single value, these scales often have the opposite-than-intended effect, leaving patients confused and delaying proper diagnosis.

-“Younger children just tend to choose the smiley face because they like it,” Williams said, “even when they have a lot of pain.”
+“Younger children just tend to choose the smiley face because they like it,” Williams says, “even when they have a lot of pain.”

 Second, doctors often ask patients to describe how their pain feels.
 Pain language was systematized in 1970 with the introduction of the McGill Pain Questionnaire, but research suggests that words like dull, sharp, splitting, lacerating and throbbing aren’t actually that helpful.
 In one 1992 study, patients tried to match different types of pain with the most appropriate adjective, and ended up choosing an average of 10 types of pain per adjective.